 Solution 1 - Adjust Both Sides of the Garage Door

-You need to start on the opposite side of the door from the gap.
+Then you can start adjusting.
+You need to begin on the opposite side of the door from the gap.
 Once you tighten the set screws on the drum on that side (by turning them clockwise), the other one will rise, already evening the door a little.

 Then, move to the side with the gap and climb up to the cable drum again.
-Make two marks on it - around one-fourth of an inch apart from each other if the gap is wider than one inch, and one-eighth if it's less than that.
+Make two marks on it - around one-fourth of an inch apart from each other if the gap is wider than one inch and one-eighth if it's less than one inch.

 Solution 2 - Adjust the Garage Door Spring Tension

-Uneven garage doors may also be the result of issues with torsion springs and their tension, so it may be worth adjusting them.
+Uneven garage doors may also result from issues with torsion springs and their tension, so it may be worth adjusting them.

 Then, you can remove it from its track hanger.
 If your door was initially too loose and was closing too quickly, move the spring to the higher hole on the bracket to tighten the mechanism.
 If it was too tight from the beginning and was opening abruptly, move the spring to the lower hole.